 - If a person’s BAC is 0.15% or more at the time of the test, the offense is enhanced to a Class A misdemeanor.

-The punishment for a first-time offense DWI conviction depends on the specific facts of the DWI case.
-Enhancements may also apply to your drunk driving offense in the Houston area:
+The punishment for a first-time DWI conviction depends on the specific facts of the DWI case.
+In Houston:

 - Class B misdemeanor offenses are punishable by fines up to $2,000.
 You could also spend up to 180 days in county jail.